 Release of Property

-If the Grain Valley Police Department is in custody of property which you believe you are the lawful owner of, and you wish to recover it, you will need to download and fill out the Property Release Request form, fill it out in triplicate and bring it to Police Headquarter.
-You may also respond to the Police Department to fill out a carbon copy the form.
-Once submitted, the Detectives will review it and be in contact with you regarding your property.
+If the Grain Valley Police Department is in the custody of property which you believe you are the lawful owner of, and you wish to recover it, you will need to download and fill out the Property Release Request form in triplicate, or you may fill out a carbon copy of the form at the police department.
+However you fill out the form, it will need to be brought to the police department.
+Detectives will review it and be in contact with you regarding your property.

-NOTE: Property may not be immediately available to return.
+Note: Property may not be immediately returned.
 Pending court cases, open investigations, etc. may delay the release of the property.

 - You are not the owner of the weapon

 - You have an active ex parte full order of protection

 - You are currently on probation

 - You have been convicted of a felony

 - You have an active warrant for arrest